-- Wear personal protective equipment appropriate for the practical examinations in question. - Use safe procedures and practices at all times. - Ensure that you do not compromise your safety, the safety of other learners, the assessor, the public, the environment and/or the safety/welfare of the animal (if applicable). - Inform the assessor of any factors which may influence the learners' ability to sit a practical assessment.
+Wear personal protective equipment appropriate for the practical examinations in question.

+- Use safe procedures and practices at all times. - Ensure that you do not compromise your safety, the safety of other learners, the assessor, the public, the environment and/or the safety/welfare of animals (if applicable). - Inform the assessor of any factors which may influence the learners' ability to sit a practical assessment.

-8.5 Written Coursework (Assignments/Projects)
+11.5 Written Coursework (Assignments/Projects)

 You must observe deadlines for submission of written coursework for assessment.
-If the assignment is submitted late it will be treated as a repeat assessment thereby capping the associated module grade at a pass.
+If an assignment is submitted late it will be treated as a repeat assessment thereby capping the associated module grade at a pass.

-- When submitting coursework, you must sign a declaration that all coursework (assignments, projects, records, collection of work, portfolios etc.) submitted for assessment is your own original work. - Downloading and submitting material directly from the internet or copying the work of other learners will be regarded as plagiarism. - Making course work (projects, assignments, records, collection of work, portfolios etc.) available to other learners is a breach of Assessment Regulations. - Where group projects/assignments are to be undertaken, all learners must indicate which part of the work is their own and submit supporting evidence of each individual's contribution to the group projects/assignment
+- When submitting coursework, you must sign a declaration that all coursework (assignments, projects, records, collection of work, portfolios etc.) submitted for assessment is your own original work. - Downloading and submitting material directly from the internet or copying the work of other learners will be regarded as plagiarism. - Using Artificial Intelligence (AI) to assist you in assessment or project work where you are not permitted to, is a breach of Teagasc plagiarism rules and assessment policies.
+Al can only be used when a tutor has expressly stated that it can be used.
+Where a tutor allows the use of AI in an assessment, they will provide you with guidance on how you should use and any contribution of AI must be fully acknowledged.
+Learners who breach this rule may be sanction under Teagasc assessment guidelines. - Making your course work (projects, assignments, records, collection of work, portfolios etc.) available to other learners is a breach of Assessment Regulations. - Where group projects/assignments are used, all learners must indicate which part of the work is their own and submit supporting evidence of each individual's contribution to the group projects/assignment

 A learner can request an extension to the submission date for assignment or projects where genuine difficulties arise in meeting a scheduled submission deadline.
 An application can be made by contacting either the course co-ordinator or the relevant tutor/assessor.
 You must provide verifiable evidence for consideration.
-Examples include:
+Examples where an extension to the submission date may be granted include: